Sonnet 507

 Sonnet 506

-Oft treasonous of love, yes this be true,
+Oft treasonous of love—this much is true,

 Yet through it all I did remain with you

-Brute siege of soul and flesh in love and war,
+The siege of soul and flesh in love and war,

-True love prevails when lacerations heal
+True love prevails when fresh burned brands do heal

-Annealed by time to better fate contend.
+Staunch hearts reforged to better fate contend.

 © Loubert S Suddaby.
 All Rights Reserved.